Verlander, Astros can't soar into another World Series.

 Shortstop Carlos Correa dealt with back issues much of the second half of this season.
 While he had three hits and two RBIs in Game 4 - his only multi-hit game this postseason - he hit a relatively quiet .316 with three RBIs against the 108-win Red Sox.

-Right-hander Charlie Morton was a first-time All-Star and won 15 games, but he dealt with shoulder issues the second half of the season.
-Lance McCullers Jr., a 10-game winner, said he was pitching through some stuff like others while focused on trying to win a World Series, and indicated without being specific that his injury might require surgery.
+Right-hander Charlie Morton was a first-time All-Star and won 15 games, but he dealt with shoulder issues the second half of the season, and Lance McCullers also was pitching hurt.

-"The heart of this team, really kind of unparalleled.
-We had guys playing through so much," Verlander said.
-"These guys could give nothing else to a man."

-Morton is among the potential free agents for the Astros.
-That group also includes former Cy Young Award winner Dallas Keuchel, catchers Brian McCann and Martin Maldonado, and utility player Marwin Gonzalez.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports